UCLALibrary/docker-cantaloupe/README.md

 ### Acknowledgments

 This project started as a fork of the [docker-cantaloupe](https://github.com/MITLibraries/docker-cantaloupe) project from MIT Libraries.
-We've taken it in another direction and, as a result, have severed the relationship.
-But, we wanted to acknowledge that the seed of this project was derived from their great work.
-It's much appreciated!
+It's changed dramatically since we forked it from the upstream, but we still want to acknowledge the source from which we started.
+Thanks!

 ### Contactt
 We use an internal ticketing system, but we've left the GitHub [issues queue](https://github.com/UCLALibrary/docker-cantaloupe/issues) open (in case you'd like to file a bug ticket).
 If you have a question or a general suggestion, you might prefer to use the project's [discussion board](https://github.com/UCLALibrary/docker-cantaloupe/discussions).
 Feel free to use either route to contact us.